 With its enchanting landscapes, Silchar will make your jaw drop while you explore this one of the most beautiful tourist places in Assam.
 Profuse with nature’s splendor, Silchar is located on the banks of River Barak.
 Silchar shares its borders with Barai Hills, Bangladesh, Mizoram, and Manipur, and is the second-largest town in Assam.

 If you love everything about nature, then you should not miss visiting Tinsukia while you are exploring Assam.
 A haven for people who just want some quiet time away from their busy lives, Tinsukia is known for its lush wildlife sanctuaries and beautiful villages.
 One of the best places to see in Assam, Tinsukia is perfect for living in exile for a few days and exploring little hamlets.

 If you love exploring places with rich flora-fauna and culture, then don’t forget to visit Darang on your trip to Assam.
-Darang was also mentioned in Mahabharata and it is scattered with mythological spots and religious places all around.
+Darang was also mentioned in Mahabharata and it is scattered with mythological spots and religious Destination all around.
 This place has much to offer and has salubrious weather throughout the year.

 Reading about all these tourist places in Assam made you excited?
 Plan your vacation in Assam with Adotrip right away and make memories in the awesome places of the North East with your dear friends and family.
 With us, nothing is far!

 Q. What are some popular tourist destinations in Assam?